TanishSharrma/personal/GSoc_Proposal_Draft_Tanish.md

 ### Phase 1 : May 27th - June 24th

-    - Adding Missing Numpy functionalities
+    - Adding currently absent Numpy functionalities to CuPy.

-    - Introducing SciPy functionalities
+    - Introducing a few SciPy functionalities.

-    - Developing a fallback model for missing NumPy modules and functions
+    - Developing a Numpy fallback model for missing modules and functions in CuPy

-    - Rigorously testing and comparing code to make it easier for NumPy users to port of CuPy
+    - Rigorously testing and comparing code to make it easier for NumPy users to port of CuPy.

-    - Fixing bugs and Issues that come up with adding NumPy functionalities.
+    - Fixing bugs and Issues that come up with existsing NumPy functionalities.

 ### Phase 2 : June 28th - July 22nd